 News & guidance

-A COPE study, with the support of Routledge, in 2019 found that addressing language and writing barriers cited as major ethics issue faced by Social Sciences journal editors.
-This group of editors also reported that detecting plagiarism and poor attribution standards was the most serious issue they faced and that issues around intellectual property and copyright were those they felt least confident addressing.
+Addressing language and writing barriers were cited as major ethics issue faced by #Education journal editors in COPE's study.
+This group of editors also reported that detecting plagiarism and poor attribution standards was the most serious issue they faced and that issues around data and/or fabrication issues were those they felt least confident addressing.